OmarMomen14/European-Football-Data-Analysis/README.md

 <font size="3">A popular Kaggle dataset is being used for this analysis, this dataset is called "European Soccer Database", it's a very extensive dataset that contains (according to Kaggle page)</font>

-<font size="3">you can <a href='https://d17h27t6h515a5.cloudfront.net/topher/2017/November/5a0a4cad_database/database.sqlite'>download</a> the database file and then copy to the project folder to run the code by yourself.</font>

 - 25,000 matches
 - +10,000 players
 - 11 European Countries with their lead championship